-The New York Power Authority (NYPA) and the City of Albany have selected Wendel for the design and implementation phases of a LED streetlight conversion project of 10,313 fixtures.
-Wendel ran financial models comparing the baseline “business-as-usual” HID fixtures to Option 1: Converting to LED’s under National Grids Company Owned/Company Maintained tariff (recently approved PSC case 15-E-0645) and Options 2&3: The City buys and maintains the streetlight and associated facilities from National Grid and converts to LEDs through a Design-Bid-Build or an Energy Performance Contract (under the soon to be finalized PSC case 15-E-0747).
-The evaluation summarizes all costs associated with both options including energy costs, facility costs, estimated buy-back costs, engineering costs, project construction and implantation costs, fixture & facilities maintenance and replacement costs, project financing costs, and grants and incentives.
+The New York Power Authority (NYPA) and the City of Albany have selected Wendel for the design and implementation phases of a LED streetlight conversion project of 10,830 fixtures.
+Wendel provided complete design services and installing the LED upgrades as the Implementation Contractor for NYPA.
+Wendel ran financial models comparing the baseline “business as usual” HID fixtures to Option 1: Converting to LED’s under National Grids Company Owned/Company Maintained tariff (recently approved PSC case 15-E-0645) and Options 2&3: The City buys and maintains the streetlight and associated facilities from National Grid and converts to LEDs through a Design-Bid-Build or an Energy Performance Contract (under the soon to be finalized PSC case 15-E-07 47).
+The evaluation summarizes all costs associated with both options including energy costs, facility costs, estimated buy-back costs, engineering costs, project construction and implementation costs, fixture & facilities maintenance and replacement costs, project financing costs, and grants and incentives.
 Maintenance costs for option B were based on a Subcontractor maintaining the light fixtures and facilities.

 Annual Energy Use and Utility Costs Prior to Implementation